Vlk357/Portable-Party-Portal/README.md

 **Steps to generate and place a self-signed certificate using OpenSSL:**

 1. **Choose a Local Domain Name (Optional but Recommended):**
    While you can generate a certificate for an IP address, using a "fake" local domain name (e.g., `party.portal.local`, `my.server.lan`) can be more convenient.
-If you use one, you'll need to edit the `hosts` file on each client device that needs to access the server by this name, mapping it to the server's IP address (e.g., `<YOUR_SERVER_LAN_IP> party.portal.local`).
+If you use one, you'll need to edit the `hosts` file on each client device that needs to access the server by this name, mapping it to the server's IP address (e.g., `<YOUR_SERVER_LAN_IP> party.portal.local`) or use a local dns server.

    - **Linux/macOS:** Edit `/etc/hosts`
    - **Windows:** Edit `C:\Windows\System32\drivers\etc\hosts` (requires administrator privileges)